rd-switchboard/Inference/README.md

 * Utils: Different Helper Applications
 * Utils/Neo4j: Neo4j Applications
 * Utils/Neo4j/copy_harmonized: Modle will generate Harmonized Neo4j Instance (Nexus) from Aggrigation Neo4j Instance
-* Utils/Neo4j/delete_nodes: Module will delete orphant nodes (the nodes who does not have any connections to the other nodes
+* Utils/Neo4j/delete_nodes: Module will delete orphant nodes (the nodes which do not have any connections to the other nodes
 * Utils/Neo4j/export_graph_json: Module will export finished graphs into S3

 #### Build and manage

-To build the whole project simple run `mvn package` from the repository folder.
+To build the whole project simply run `mvn package` from the repository folder.
 The Maven will download all required dependancied and will build all existing modules.
-It will also generate distribution in the Build/distribution/target/inference-${project.version} folder and will produze gz and bz2 archives with this distributive.
+It will also generate distribution in the Build/distribution/target/inference-${project.version} folder and will produce gz and bz2 archives with this distribution.
 If archives or assemble folder are not required, it can be disabled in the assemble configuration located at Build/distribution/src/assembly/bin.xml

-To install porject into you local maven repository, execute `mvn install` from the repository folder.
-After that you will be able to build any module separatly by executint mvn package in the module folder, but, if one of depending module has been changed, new installation of this module will be required.
+To install porject into your local maven repository, execute `mvn install` from the repository folder.
+After that you will be able to build any module separately by executint mvn package in the module folder, but, if one of depending modules has been changed, new installation of this module will be required.

 You also can build single module without installing it, by executing Maven command `mvn install -pl :${module.name} -am` from the repository folder.
 For example, to build only ANDS import module, you can execute: